-In verse 3:8, Yahweh warns that he will judge all nations. wait for me ... until the day This phrase implies that they are waiting for judgment. this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
-Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person) I rise up to seize the prey Yahweh's judgment on the nations is spoken of as if he was an hungry animal that attacked a smaller animal.
-Alternate translation: "I will rise up and destroy them as an animal seizes its prey" (See: Metaphor) to assemble the nations, to gather the kingdoms These two phrases mean the same thing and emphasize that Yahweh will judge all of the nations.
-(See: Doublet) my anger-all of my burning wrath The words "anger" and "burning wrath" mean basically the same thing and emphasize the intensity of Yahweh's anger.
-Alternate translation: "my very fierce wrath" (See: Doublet) in the fire of my jealousy all the earth will be consumed This phrase can be stated in active form.
-Alternate translation: "the fire of my jealousy will devour all the land" (See: Active or Passive) in the fire of my jealousy ... consumed Yahweh's jealousy is here spoken of as if it were fire that could consume something.
+In verse 3:8, Yahweh warns that he will judge all nations.

+wait for me & until the day This phrase implies that they are waiting for judgment.

+this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
+Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person (p.79)) (See: First, Second or Third Person (p.79)) I rise up to seize the prey Yahweh's judgment on the nations is spoken of as if he was an hungry animal that attacked a smaller animal.
+Alternate translation: "I will rise up and destroy them as an animal seizes its prey" (See: Metaphor (p.95)) (See: Metaphor (p.95)) to assemble the nations, to gather the kingdoms These two phrases mean the same thing and emphasize that Yahweh will judge all of the nations.
+(See: Doublet (p.
+75)) (See: Doublet (p.75)) my anger-all of my burning wrath The words "anger" and "burning wrath" mean basically the same thing and emphasize the intensity of Yahweh's anger.
+Alternate translation: "my very fierce wrath" (See: Doublet (p.75)) (See: Doublet (p.75)) in the fire of my jealousy all the earth will be consumed This phrase can be stated in active form.
+Alternate translation: "the fire of my jealousy will devour all the land" (See: Active or Passive (p.67)) (See: Active or Passive (p.67)) in the fire of my jealousy & consumed Yahweh's jealousy is here spoken of as if it were fire that could consume something.
 This can be stated as a simile.
-Alternate translation: "my jealousy will consume all the earth as a fire" (See: Metaphor and Simile) 8 Therefore wait for me-this is the declaration of Yahweh-for the day when I rise up to seize the prey.
-For my decision is to gather the nations, to assemble the kingdoms, to pour out on them my indignation-all of my burning anger; for in the fire of my jealousy all the earth will be consumed.
-[1] General Information:
+Alternate translation: "my jealousy will consume all the earth as a fire" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-simile]]) (See: Metaphor (p.95)) General Information:

 In verses 3:9-10, Yahweh says that he will renew the Gentiles after the judgment.
-I will purify the lips of the peoples ULT 9 But then I will give to the peoples purified lips, that all of them may call upon the name of Yahweh to serve him shoulder to shoulder.
-Here "lips" refers to the ability to speak.
-Alternate translation: "I will cause the peoples to speak what is right" (See: Metonymy) call upon the name of Yahweh This is an idiom that means they worship Yahweh.
-Alternate translation: "worship Yahweh" (See: Idiom) serve him shoulder to shoulder Here "shoulder to shoulder" is an idiom that means "side by side."
-(See: Idiom) beyond the river of Cush This may refer to the area where Sudan is located today.
-ULT 10 From beyond the rivers of Cush my worshipers-the daughter of my scattered people-will bring offerings due me.
-General Information:
+I will purify the lips of the peoples Here "lips" refers to the ability to speak.
+Alternate translation: "I will cause the peoples to speak what is right" (See: Metonymy (p.101)) (See: Metonymy (p.101)) call upon the name of Yahweh This is an idiom that means they worship Yahweh.
+Alternate translation: "worship Yahweh" (See: Idiom (p.89)) (See: Idiom (p.89)) serve him shoulder to shoulder Here "shoulder to shoulder" is an idiom that means "side by side."
+(See: Idiom (p.89)) (See: Idiom (p.89)) beyond the river of Cush This may refer to the area where Sudan is located today.

 In verses 3:11-13, Yahweh encourages the remnant of Israel who survive the judgment.

-In that day ... at that time

-"When that happens ... at that time."
-These phrases here refer to the time of peace and restoration that immediately follows the day of Yahweh.
+In that day & at that time "When that happens ... at that time."
+These phrases here refer to the time of peace and restoration that immediately follows the day of Yahweh. will not be put to shame for all your deeds If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "will no longer be ashamed of all your deeds" (See: Active or Passive (p.67)) (See: Active or Passive (p.67)) those who celebrated your pride Alternate translation: "all the people who are very proud" General Information:

-ULT

-11 In that day you will not be put to shame for all your deeds by which you rebelled against me, since at that time I will remove from among you your proud, exalting ones, and you will never again act arrogantly on my holy mountain.

-will not be put to shame for all your deeds

-This can be stated in active form.
-Alternate translation: "will no longer be ashamed of all your deeds" (See: Active or Passive)

-those who celebrated your pride

-"all the people who are very proud"

-General Information: